unioslo/harborapi/README.md

 Python async client for the Harbor REST API v2.0 based on the official Harbor REST API specification.

+**NOTE:** The official Harbor API spec is hand-written, and numerous errors and inconsistencies have been found in it.
+This library attempts to work around these issues as much as possible, but errors may still occur.
+If you find any errors, please open an issue.

 ## Features

 - Async API